meilisearch/documentation/learn/getting_started/chapter_4_configuration_and_security.md

 ## Configuration options

-MeiliSearch allows you to configure your entire instance through **environment variables** and **command-line options**.
+Meilisearch allows you to configure your entire instance through **environment variables** and **command-line options**.
 You can configure your instance with environment variables before launch and with command line options at launch.

-MeiliSearch has configuration options for many critical actions, such as:
+Meilisearch has configuration options for many critical actions, such as:

 - Changing the database path
-- Starting MeiliSearch in a development or production environment
+- Starting Meilisearch in a development or production environment
 - Setting a master key to protect API endpoints
 - Disabling analytics (enabled by default)